wdporter/i-am-that-vuepress/25-hold-on-to-i-am/readme.md

 **Q:**&ensp;How do you view it?

-**M:**&ensp;It is a stage on which a world drama is beïng played.
+**M:**&ensp;It is a stage on which a world drama is being played.
 The quality of the performance is all that matters; not what the actors say and do, but how they say and do it.

 **Q:**&ensp;I do not like this <span data-tippy-content="Play, sport, the cosmos looked upon as the divine play; “effortless or playful relation between the Absolute,or Brahman, and the contingent world”.">lila</span> (play) idea.
 I would rather compare the world to a work-yard in which we are the builders.